-- Inform the School of their child's medical needs and provide updates where necessary. - Provide medication in the original dispensing container with the original dispensing label attached if their child must have prescribed medication administered at School. - Provide medication in the original container with a name tag including date of birth and tutor group attached if their child must have non-prescribed medication administered at School. - Collect any medication held by the School at the end of the School year. - Ensure that medication they provide to the School does not pass its expiry date. - Provide consent for medications they wish to be administered in School.
+- Inform the School of their child's medical needs and provide updates where necessary. - Provide medication in the original dispensing container with the original dispensing label attached if their child must have prescribed medication administered at School. - Provide medication in the original container with a name tag including date of birth and tutor group attached if their child must have non-prescribed medication administered at school. - Collect any medication held by the School when contacted by a member of the medical team and asked to do so. - Ensure that medication they provide to the School does not pass its expiry date. - Provide written consent for medications they wish to be administered in school.